The Necessities of Life

 The Necessities of Life (Ce qu'il faut pour vivre) is a 2008 Canadian drama film directed by Benoît Pilon and starring Natar Ungalaaq, Éveline Gélinas and Paul-André Brasseur.
-Told in both French and Inuktitut, the film is about an Inuit man who is sent to Quebec for tuberculosis treatment.
+Told in both French and Inuktitut, the film is about an Inuk man who is sent to Quebec for tuberculosis treatment.

 The film was shot in Iqaluit, Nunavut and Quebec City.
 It received positive reviews and won four Genie Awards, including Best Direction for Pilon, and the Special Grand Prize of the Jury of the Montreal World Film Festival.

 Plot

 In 1952, a tuberculosis epidemic is sweeping Northern Canada, and numerous Inuit are compelled by the government to seek treatment in the lower provinces.
-One Inuit man from Baffin Island, Tiivii, arrives at a sanatorium in Quebec City.
+One Inuk man from Baffin Island, Tiivii, arrives at a sanatorium in Quebec City.
 He is treated by a French Canadian nurse, Carole.
 An orphaned boy, Kaki, also spends time with Tiivii in the institution.

 Tiivii struggles with the language barrier, being unable to speak French.
 Kaki speaks both French and Inuktitut, and can translate conversations between Tiivii and Carole.
 However, the relationship becomes awkward when Tiivii, through Kaki, asks Carole for sex.
 Kaki had advised him it was a bad idea, citing his greater understanding of white people, though Tiivii felt he had a better understanding of women.
 Tiivii hopes to adopt Kaki.

 Cast

 Production

-When director Benoît Pilon read Bernard Émond's screenplay, he wanted Inuit actor Natar Ungalaaq as the lead role after seeing him in the 2001 Inuit film Atanarjuat: The Fast Runner.
+When director Benoît Pilon read Bernard Émond's screenplay, he wanted Inuk actor Natar Ungalaaq as the lead role after seeing him in the 2001 Inuit film Atanarjuat: The Fast Runner.
 Ungalaaq read the screenplay, and found the story personal as his real-life grandfather was diagnosed with tuberculosis during the historical epidemic in the 1950s.
 He did not disclose this story to the media until after the film was complete.
 For his role as Kaki, Paul-André Brasseur, who lived in Montreal and spoke French, learned his Inuktitut lines with Ungalaaq's aid.

 The budget was $4 million.
 Filming took place over nearly a year, in numerous locations.
 Arctic scenes were shot around Iqaluit, Nunavut, and other scenes were shot in Quebec City, Quebec.